How to Become an Ethical Hacker in 2025?

 Optimizing network security by vulnerability identification and determination of countermeasures for preventing an attack or mitigating its effects on the system is called threat modeling.

-A threat is an actual or potential adverse event compromising the organization's assets.
-An ethical hacker's responsibility is to provide a comprehensive view of the potential malicious attacks and their possible consequences.
+A threat is an actual or potential adverse event that compromises the organization's assets.
+An ethical hacker's responsibility is to provide a comprehensive view of potential malicious attacks and their possible consequences.

-Thread modeling aims to draw conclusions on what areas demand the greatest focus to keep a system secure.
-This iterative process comprises defining assets, creating a security profile for every application, potential threat identification and prioritization, and documentation of adverse actions and events in each case.
+Thread modeling aims to draw conclusions on what areas require the greatest focus to keep a system secure.
+This iterative process comprises defining assets, creating a security profile for every application, identifying and prioritizing potential threats, and documenting adverse actions and events in each case.

 Security Assessment